-Ragi roti recipe – Learn to make ragi roti with step by step pictures.
+Ragi roti recipe – Learn to make ragi rotti with step by step pictures.
 Ragi or finger millet is a staple grain in our parts of Karnataka.
 They are often used to make malt, ladoo, dosa and healthy biscuit.
 Sharing 2 variations of ragi roti or rotti recipe.
 Both are easy and can be prepared under 30 minutes for a family of 4.
 It can be served with any chutney, simple dal, sambar or gravy curry.

 I love both the versions and they taste different.
 Rotti made using the second method is called as nachni bakri or ragi bakhri in some parts of Karnataka and Maharashtra.
 You can serve this roti with easy side dishes like cucumber or onion raita.

-Find complete ragi roti recipe below
+Ragi roti or rotti recipe below

 - 1 cup ragi flour / finger millet flour